mmckie1/CIM-640/Final Project/README.md

 <h2>How will you execute it?</h2>
 <ul>
 Code Plan
-The design for this program would imitate the look of a book..
+<li>The design for this program would imitate the look of a book.</li>
-When the user first begins the simulation they be prompted to "Click start to  begin reading!".
-Underneath prompt will be a "start" button.
+<li>When the user first begins the simulation they be prompted to "Click start to  begin reading!".
+Underneath prompt will be a "start" button.</li>
-When user clicks the "start" button -> the canvas will be split in two.
+<li>When user clicks the "start" button -> the canvas will be split in two.</li>
-Left side of the canvas will be for PageText and RightSide of the canvas will be for animation.
+<li>Left side of the canvas will be for PageText and RightSide of the canvas will be for animation.</li>
-By using the p5.speech library the user will be able to read out loud the PageText and a key words within the PageText would cause the image on RightSide of the canvas to animate.
+<li>By using the p5.speech library the user will be able to read out loud the PageText and a key words within the PageText would cause the image on RightSide of the canvas to animate.</li>
-When user is ready to go to the next page they would click the "next" button
+<li>When user is ready to go to the next page they would click the "next" button.</li>
 </ul>